esha/Eventi/README.md

 [max]: https://raw.github.com/nbubna/Eventi/master/dist/Eventi.js

 ## TODO
+* teach on.js to do `Eventi.on("type", "referenced.handler")` for more declare.js parity
+* batch registration for on.js: `Eventi.on({ 'type': handler, 'other': otherFn });`
 * finish key tests
-* finish until tests
-* finish combo tests
+* finish end tests
 * documentation
 * demo app/site
 * integrations (jQuery, Visual Event 2, Capo, etc)
+* consider limited grouping syntax for types with partial overlap: `group:{type#tag other$1}#tag2` but probably don't bother due to incompatibility w/aliasing and current parsing
+* consider wildcard * syntax, to require a match field presence instead of equality, or possibly partial equality. but resist doing it, as this could get out of hand...

 ## Motive

 * JavaScript development is ultimately event-based development.
 * Application events (aka custom events) are usually under-used or poorly-used in webapps.
+* Events are the best way to decouple modules and components without isolating them entirely.
+* DOM event bubbling, in particular, has much potential for meaningful event based interfaces.
-* Environment events get simple types and rich data, not the mushed-up 'nounVerbAdjective' types most heavy custom event users tolerate.
+* Environment events get simple types and rich data, not the mushed-up 'nounVerbAdjective' types with poor data that most heavy custom event users end up using.
-* Custom events could use rich data, especially if there's simple ways to create and utilize it.
+* Custom events can be awesome, especially when you have rich features and patterns that are simple to use.
-* Event handling features in general need a boost to encourage use in advanced apps (particularly single page ones).
+* Declarative events are completely unsupported out there.
+This is a travesty.

 ## Goal
-* A featureful event platform that's easy to use and to extend.
+* A rich event platform that's easy to use and to extend.
-* A declarative syntax for creating and handling rich, informative events.
+* A declarative syntax for working with rich, informative events.
 * DOM and object support
 * Handling for complex event types (combos, async sequences, singletons, etc).
 * Robust, error tolerant listener execution
 * Support for best-practices like "signals" (aka pre-defined types) and declarative event mapping
 * Lots of solid, maintainable test code
-* Impressive visual and/or interactive demo (ideas, anyone?)
+* Impressive, interactive demo (ideas, anyone?)
 * Three versions (tall, grande, venti): tall is frame/core/fire/on, grande adds declare/singleton/key/location, venti adds off/until/combo/types
 * Venti is the default version to encourage much event-based awesomeness for everyone.
 * Grande includes basic webapp tools.
-* Tall could be enough for lite server work.
+* Tall could be enough for light server-side work.

 ## Code Plans